 Symbiosis Centre for Stem Cell Research (SCSCR)

 Symbiosis Centre for Stem Cell Research (SCSCR) was established as a new initiative of Symbiosis International (Deemed University) on 29th July 2016.
-SCSCR is located at the hill base campus within Symbiosis School of Biological Sciences (SSBS), under the Faculty of Health Sciences (FoHS).
+SCSCR is located at the hill base campus within Symbiosis School of Biological Sciences (SSBS), under the Faculty of Medical and Health Sciences (FoHMS).
 The centre is a unique research centre in Pune that will perform research exclusively on stem cells.

 Know More